undeadpixel/mallet/README.md

 Mallet is a simple implementation of the viterbi algorithm for scoring a set of sequences (for example DNA, RNA or protein) by their structure using Hidden Markov Models.

+It also has additional features, such as a HMM sampler, a position frequence counter and entropy-based stats.

 It has been implemented by Josep Arús and Samuel Miravet as a project for the Advanced Genome Bioinformatics (AGB) subject in the MSc in Bioinformatics at the Universitat Pompeu Fabra.

-It also has additional features, such as a HMM sampler, a position frequence counter and entropy-based stats.

-For detailed information, please refer to the [user's guide](https://github.com/undeadpixel/mallet/wiki).
+For a step-by-step guide with examples, please refer to the [user's guide](https://github.com/undeadpixel/mallet/wiki).

 ## Command-line reference